engie-group/shaystack/docs/contribute.md

-This project use a `Makefile` (>4.0) to integrate all tools and [Conda](https://docs.conda.io/projects/conda/en/latest/index.html) to manage dependencies and others tools.
+This project use a `Makefile` (>4.0) to integrate all tools and [Conda](https://docs.conda.io/projects/conda/en/latest/index.html) to manage dependencies and others tools and gitflow (https://github.com/nvie/gitflow).

 To initialise the Conda environment, use `make configure` and activate the conda environment.
 Then, it's possible to `test`, `start-api`, etc. See `make help` to print all major target.